The derived moduli stack of shifted symplectic structures: Preliminaries

 \subsection{Graded mixed complexes}

 Let $A \in \cdga^{\leq 0}$ be a commutative dg algebra.
-The category $\dgmix_A$ is the $\infty$-category of graded mixed $A$-modules.
-We refer to \cite[Section 1]{CPTVV} for a detailed construction of this $\infty$-category.
+The category $\dgmix_A$ is the symmetric monoidal $\infty$-category of graded mixed $A$-modules.
+We refer to \cite[Section 1]{CPTVV} for a detailed construction of this $\infty$-category, which is defined as the $\infty$-category associated to a model category $dg_A^{gr,\epsilon}$.
 Its objects are graded complex $\{M(i)\}_{i \in \mathbb Z}$, together with a mixed structure $\e$, that is to say a series of maps of complexes

 of degree 1, such that $\e^2=0$.
 Unless otherwise specified, we will only be interested in \emph{perfect} graded mixed complexes.
 In other words, we will always suppose that all the $M(i)$ are perfect complexes of $A$-modules.